lidwan/File-System-Analyzer/README.md

 - store each hashcode and a list of all files with that hashcode (all duplicate files)
 - export results into a txt file
 - the ability to delete duplicate files
+- - mapping of common extensions to file types (.jpg, .png → "Images")
 ## What's next?
 - custom results (user specified)
-- human readable sizes (not just in bytes)
+- human-readable sizes (not just in bytes)
 - Nice GUI
 - Charts to visualize data
-- mapping of common extensions to file types (.jpg, .png → "Images")
 - multiple export formats (CSV or JSON)
 - multithreading
 - better error handling